baziotis/Dmemset/README.md

 `rdmd run benchmarks`

 This will compile with `-O -inline`.
-Refer to the `run.d` file for more info and `tests.d` to see the benchmark suite code.
+Refer to the `run.d` file for more info and `benchmarks.d` to see the benchmark suite code.

 ### Contact Info